Trattue/oktade/README.md

 executables of the main application, the test application and the benchmark application.

 For testing, run `cabal test` afterwards.
+(Currently no tests are implemented.)

 For benchmarking, run `cabal bench` afterwards.
+This will benchmark oktade parsing the whole cfr-tests project for 200 iterations (after a warmup of 10 iterations).
+You can find more information on how the benchmark works in the files in the [testsuite/benchmarks/](testsuite/benchmarks/) folder.

 ### Code Style